 Average Net Operating Assets = Total Assets - Cash - Total Liabilities - Total Debt

 The best companies are those with biggest negative Accrual Ratio CF value.
-This is mainly because of depreciation which is deducted to get to Net profit but added to get Cash Flow from Operating Activities.
+This is because of depreciation (a non cash expense) which is deducted to get to Net profit but added back to get Cash Flow from Operating Activities.